Chisomnwa/ELT-Pipeline-with-GCP-and-Airflow/README.md

 ### Tools and Services
 - **Terraform**:
-  - For provisioning of data architecture
+  - For provisioning of data infrastructure
 - **Google Cloud Platform (GCP)**:
   - Google Compute Engine (for Airflow)
   - BigQuery